MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/EffectAddAfterEventSignal.md

 ms.service: minecraft-bedrock-edition
 title: minecraft/server.EffectAddAfterEventSignal Class
 description: Contents of the @minecraft/server.EffectAddAfterEventSignal class.
-monikerRange: "=minecraft-bedrock-experimental"
 ---
 # EffectAddAfterEventSignal Class

-> [!CAUTION]
-> This class is still in pre-release.
-Its signature may change or it may be removed in future releases.

 Manages callbacks that are connected to when an effect is added to an entity.